 must be attached.

 Form 6A: Potentially

 Hazardous Biological Forms

-This form is filled out by the student researcher and is required
+is filled out by the student researcher and is required for all

-before experimentation.
+experimentation.
 The qualified scientist will sign and date.
+The SRC

-The SRC will choose one or more statements that describe the
+will choose one or more statements that describe the approval

-approval process for the study and will add the date that approval
+process for the study and will add the date that approval occurred.

 Form 6B: Human and